Who We Are

 Kip Jones

 kipjones is an active and experienced public artist, sculptor and instructor living in Hamilton, Ontario.
 Over the past two decades he has created public and studio based work that have addressed various issues of the critical and conceptual discourse of contemporary three-dimensionality.
 During a ten-year period of his life he co-owned and operated a small fine art bronze casting facility in Kelowna, BC.
 By the end of this time he was tired and disillusioned, that initial excitement, awe and amazement of the metal casting process had disappeared into just a job.
-The passion and the fun of the transformative casting process was re-introduce to him in 2015 when he attended the 11th cast iron symposium at the Serde Art Centre in Azupte, Latvia.
-This experience re energized his passion for the transformative art of metal casting and led him to travel to other cast iron events to participate and learn.
+The passion and the fun of the transformative casting process was re-introduce to him in 2015 when he attended the 11th cast iron symposium at the Serde Art Centre in Aizpute, Latvia.
+This experience re-energized his passion for the transformative art of metal casting and led him to travel to other cast iron events to participate and learn.

 Joshua Avery